 In 2009, she presented her first landmark series on BBC Two, The Incredible Human Journey, which explored how clues from genetics, fossils, and archaeology, have helped us understand how our Stone Age, hunter-gatherer forebears colonised the globe.
 She went on to present other big budget landmark series for BBC Two, looking at human evolution and palaeobiology more generally, including Origins of Us (2011), Prehistoric Autopsy (2012), Woolly Mammoth (2012), and Ice Age Giants (2013).

+She has also presented several Horizon programmes, looking at topics of evolution and human diversity and behaviour, tackling such questions as: Are we still evolving?
+What makes us human? and Is your brain male or female?
 She also presented the Horizon programme which launched the Longitude Prize 2014, and Sex: A Horizon Guide.
 She curated an online collection covering 50 Years of Horizon, to celebrate the birthday of this long-running science series in 2014.

 In 2010, inspired by Roger Deakin’s Waterlog, and her own love of the great outdoors, Alice made Wild Swimming for BBC4.
 This lyrical film looked at wildlife, physiology, poetry and mythology – alongside the life-affirming, energising and sensuous experience of swimming ‘wild’ – in lakes, rivers and the sea.

-See the Digging for Britain trailer below:
+See Prof Alice Roberts in the Digging for Britain trailer below: